How do know if you’re over-cleansing your face? Check for these four signs to see if you should cut back on the scrubbing.

 One of the biggest misconceptions in skin care is that your skin should feel taut and tight once you’re done cleansing your skin.
 But this slippery, squeaky clean (and frankly, uncomfortable) feeling doesn’t actually translate to effectiveness in washing your face.
 It might actually mean that you’re damaging your skin by using products that are too drying or rough.
 The best cleansers should be specially selected for your skin type and will leave your skin feeling refreshed—rather than raw—but still clean.

 Double cleansing is a great way to achieve that refreshed clean without over drying your skin.
 The best double cleanse will actually hydrate and balance the skin, remove any dirt, excess oil, and makeup, while still leaving your skin feeling clean (and not oily).
+The trick is using an oil based cleanser, like the Then I Met You Living Cleansing Balm, and a water based cleanser, like the Soko Glam community favorite Neogen Green Tea Real Fresh Foam Cleanser.
 Definitely also make sure that the water you’re using to wash your face isn’t too hot because that could also leave your skin feeling taut.
 Double cleansing can also target other skin issues, including acne and dry skin.

 You’re starting to develop rashes